sdiehl28/tutorial-website/content/python/_index.md

 +++

-As of 2019, Python is the fastest growing programming language.
+As of January 2019, Python is the fastest growing programming language.

 Modern Data Science is likely the main reason for Python's recent rise in popularity.
 Packages such as Pandas (data science) and Scikit Learn (machine learning) have become very popular.
 Python is also a great general purpose language for web development, scripting and more.